Constraint logic programming: Semantics

 Actual interpreters process the goal elements in a LIFO order: elements are added in the front and processed from the front.
 They also choose the clause of the second rule according to the order in which they are written, and rewrite the constraint store when it is modified.

 The third possible kind of transition is a replacement of the constraint store with an equivalent one.
 This replacement is limited to those done by specific methods, such as constraint propagation.
 The semantics of constraint logic programming is parametric not only to the kind of constraints used but also to the method for rewriting the constraint store.
 The specific methods used in practice replace the constraint store with one that is simpler to solve.
 If the constraint store is unsatisfiable, this simplification may detect this unsatisfiability sometimes, but not always.

 The result of evaluating a goal against a constraint logic program is defined if the goal is proved.
 In this case, there exists a derivation from the initial pair to a pair where the goal is empty.
 The constraint store of this second pair is considered the result of the evaluation.
 This is because the constraint store contains all constraints assumed satisfiable to prove the goal.
 In other words, the goal is proved for all variable evaluations that satisfy these constraints.

-The pairwise equality of terms of two literals is often compactly denoted by $L(t_1,\ldots,t_n)=L(t_1',\ldots,t_n')$: this is a shorthand for the constraints $t_1=t_1',\ldots,t_n=t_n'$.
+The pairwise equality of the arguments of two literals is often compactly denoted by $L(t_1,\ldots,t_n)=L(t_1',\ldots,t_n')$: this is a shorthand for the constraints $t_1=t_1',\ldots,t_n=t_n'$.
 A common variant of the semantics for constraint logic programming adds $L(t_1,\ldots,t_n)=L(t_1',\ldots,t_n')$ directly to the constraint store rather than to the goal.